stephencweiss/stephencharlesweiss.com/content/blog/2018-10-23/debugging-create-react-app.md

 # Creating a React App

 Creating a brand new React app is supposed to be easy.
-The React team has [step-by-step instructions](https://reactjs.org/docs/create-a-new-react-app.html) and a tool chain that’s supposed to make this painless.
-Apparently, I’m a glutton for pain, because I didn’t get a success message.
+The React team has [step-by-step instructions](https://reactjs.org/docs/create-a-new-react-app.html) and a tool chain that's supposed to make this painless.
+Apparently, I'm a glutton for pain, because I didn't get a success message.
 Instead, I received this lovely novel-length error message:
 ```bash
 Stephens-MBP:new-tic-tac-toe Stephen$ npm start